 WEQ-XXX-4.1 Regulation Service may require a resource to provide an increase or decrease in real power from an electrical location over a specified scheduled period against a predefined real-power basepoint following a signal provided by the service requestor.

-WEQ-XXX-4.1.1 A resource providing Regulation Service must be able to respond to regulation signals sent by the service requestor.
+WEQ-XXX-4.1.1 A resource providing Regulation Service shall be able to respond to regulation signals sent by the service requestor.

 WEQ-XXX-4.1.1.1 The signal interval from a service requestor for Regulation Service may be one to several seconds and the associated performance period is of a shorter duration than the typical energy schedule service performance period.

+WEQ-XXX-4.2 Electrical Attributes

-WEQ-XXX-4.2 The Governing Documents shall specify the electrical attributes for Regulation Service, if offered.
-Factors used to define the electrical attributes shall include but are not limited:
+The Governing Documents shall specify the electrical attributes for Regulation Service, if offered.
+Factors used to define the electrical attributes may include but are not limited:

+WEQ-XXX-4.2.1 Power

-WEQ-XXX-4.2.1 The amount of real power change required from the resource expressed as electrical power units, such as megawatts or kilowatts, for increase and decrease over the signal performance period.
+The amount of real power change required from the resource expressed as electrical power units, such as megawatts or kilowatts, for increase and decrease over the signal performance period.

+WEQ-XXX-4.2.2 Power Regulation Range

-WEQ-XXX-4.2.2 The power regulation range, which specifies the required upper and/or lower bound for the change in power level in electric power units, such as megawatts of kilowatts, expected over the service period.
+The power regulation range, which specifies the required upper and/or lower bound for the change in power level in electric power units, such as megawatts of kilowatts, expected over the service period.

+WEQ-XXX-4.2.3 Power Mileage

-WEQ-XXX-4.2.3 The power mileage, or the summation of power level movements up and down that a resource providing regulation service must take over the course of the delivery schedule
+The power mileage, or the summation of power level movements up and down that a resource providing regulation service must take over the course of the delivery schedule

+WEQ-XXX-4.2.4 Service Location

-WEQ-XXX-4.2.4 The location or region where the service is delivered in the electric system.
+The location or region where the service is delivered in the electric system.

 WEQ-XXX-4.2.4.1 The location or region for service delivery can be represented by a zone or area of the system.

+WEQ-XXX-4.3 Timing Attribute

-WEQ-XXX-4.3 The Governing Documents shall specify timing attributes.
-Factors used to define the timing attributes shall include but are not limited to:
+The Governing Documents shall specify timing attributes.
+Factors used to define the timing attributes may include but are not limited to:

+WEQ-XXX-4.3.1 Delivery Schedule

-WEQ-XXX-4.3.1 The delivery schedule or the start and end time to perform the service.
+The delivery schedule or the start and end time to perform the service.
 The delivery schedule may be specified with a start time and a duration (e.g., 1 hour or 4-hour periods).

+WEQ-XXX-4.3.2 Delivery Schedule Notification

-WEQ-XXX-4.3.2 The timing associated with notification of the delivery schedule for the Regulation Service and can be known as the delivery schedule notification.
+The timing associated with notification of the delivery schedule for the Regulation Service and can be known as the delivery schedule notification.
 For example, the results of a market process are published by specified times and notify the market participant of their scheduled delivery of the service.

+WEQ-XXX-4.3.3 Signal Periodicity

-WEQ-XXX-4.3.3 The signal periodicity, or the periodicity of the regulation signal (e.g. 2 or 4 seconds).
+The signal periodicity, or the periodicity of the regulation signal (e.g. 2 or 4 seconds).

+WEQ-XXX-4.3.4 Speed of Response

-WEQ-XXX-4.3.4 The speed of response required for the resource.
+The speed of response required for the resource.
 This may be expressed as the quality of the resource to changes its operating position over the signal period.

+WEQ-XXX-4.4 Performance Determinations

-WEQ-XXX-4.4 The Governing Documents shall specify performance determinations, including how a real power increase or decrease will be measured.
+The Governing Documents shall specify performance determinations, including how a real power increase or decrease will be measured.
+The Governing Documents may also include the determination of a performance score or performance index.